gorillalogic/clean-code-sql/README.md

 ## Looping

 Avoid running queries using a loop.
-Coding SQL queries in loops slows down the entire sequence
+Coding SQL queries in loops slows down the entire sequence.

 Bad: